 At a minimum, each TIP should include the following.
 Please number the sections in your TIP as they are listed below.
 TIPs will NOT be approved if any section is missing.

 - A reflective essay on how the seminar has changed your knowledge of and thinking about East Asia.

 - An explanation of what opportunities you will have to teach about East Asia in the next school year, including grade level, subject area, and hours of instruction.
 You should also describe other ways in which you will share the information from the seminar with the community beyond your own classroom (your colleagues, school, neighborhood, etc.).

 - A description of specific ways in which you will apply the seminar content to your teaching.

 - The local, state, or national standards addressed in each lesson plan.
 You do not need to address all three (local, state, and national standards).
 Choose whichever is most useful or applicable to your situation.

 - Three lesson plans—one each on China, Japan, and Korea.
 A single “lesson plan” may be an entire, multi-day unit or a single activity that requires only one class period.
 Please specify the number of days and amount of class time required for each lesson plan.
 Please also make sure that your lesson plans are detailed enough so that another teacher could use them with only limited preparatory research.

 - A list of resources (books, periodicals, videos, Web sites, etc.) you plan to use for each lesson plan.

-- All TIPs should be handed in to seminar instructors in two forms: hard copy and on a CD.
-Do NOT send your TIP as an email attachment.
+- All TIPs should be submitted to seminar instructors in two forms: hard copy and electronically.
 Electronic versions of the TIP should contain only text.

 - Use Microsoft Word software.